More than 20 years after PIPEDA, Canadian privacy laws are entering a bold new era. Is your organization ready?

 Following in the uncompromising spirit of Europe's General Data Protection Regulation (GDPR), Canadian jurisdictions are looking to modernize - and give real teeth to - the way consumer data and personal information are protected in the digital era.
-Indeed, a slate of new and proposed legislation is shaping public discourse around privacy in Canada, while promising to change the playing field for private organizations from coast to coast.
+Indeed, a slate of new and proposed legislation is shaping public discourse around privacy in Canada, while promising to change the playing field for public and private organizations from coast to coast.

 Digital Charter Implementation Act (Bill C-27)